DaryaRudych/EagleFord-Oil-Project/README.md

 * We can use MD to estiamte drilling costs
 ![alt text](https://github.com/DaryaRudych/EagleFord-Oil-Project/blob/austin/byMD.JPG)
-* **Karnes Trough** (light blue) and **Edwards Condensate** (ornage) have below average drilling costs.
+* **Karnes Trough** (light blue) and **Edwards Condensate** (orange) have below average drilling costs.

 * This, again, proves that while Edwards and Karnes have similar costs, your dollar goes further in the Edwards.

 ## Conclusion:
-We chose to target the Karnes Trough and Edwards Condensate sub-plays.
+We chose to target the **Karnes Trough** and **Edwards Condensate** sub-plays because of their oil to gas ratio and also their high production rates.
 We anticipate our overall well costs to average between $8,155,623 and $8,465,613.
 Our drilling costs respectively $4,020,315 and $4,174,140.
 Completions $4,135,308 and $4,291,473.
 Our area is significantly derisked not only by the activity in the area, but also our ML model variables contributing to a successful payout.
 ### Key Limitations/Uncertainities
 * Each sub-play is not the same area, normalizing by area could be beneficial.
 We're alos painting our geographic regions with a large brush.
 Within each sub-play are better and worse areas.
 * We are ultimately using state filed data.
 It can be 1 to 2 years behind, and in some cases lumps wells together.